are pulmonary function tests (PFTs)?

 - lung fibrosis

-- chronic obstructive pulmonary disease (COPD)
+- chronic obstructive pulmonary disease (COPD), which

-- sarcoidosisinflammation in the lungs, liver, lymph nodes, eyes, skin, or other tissues
+lungs, liver, lymph nodes, eyes, skin, or other tissues

 - pulmonary tumor

 - lung cancer